zogzog/cubicweb/doc/book/en/development/devweb/publisher.rst

   delegated to the `urlpublisher` component)

-* the controller is then selected (if not, this is considered an authorization failure and signaled as sich) and called
+* the controller is then selected (if not, this is considered an authorization failure and signaled as such) and called

 * then either a proper result is returned, in which case the request/connection object issues a ``commit`` and returns the result